thomamason/dwm/README.md

-# Luke's build of dwm
+# Tom's build of dwm

-Here's my build of dwm.

-## FAQ

-> What are the bindings?

-This is suckless, mmmbud, the source code is the documentation!
-Check out `config.h`.
+Based on Luke Smith's (lukesmith.xyz) build of Dwm.
+Gaps support is there but I don't use them.

 ## Patches and features